 2) Where we stayed

 Vadim and I stayed in this airbnb in Riomaggiore.
 I highly recommend this airbnb because our hosts, Nico and Greta were incredible.
 Their apartment had the most comfortable accommodations out of all the places we stayed on our trip.
-They even picked us up from the train station in La Spezia, and drove us to the airbnb so we could see the gorgeous coastal views.
+Like I mentioned earlier, they were kind enough to pick us up from the train station in La Spezia and drive us to the airbnb.

 Limited accommodations in Cinque Terre: The residents live in their homes year round so there aren’t many airbnb options within Cinque Terre.
 Because the five towns are quite small, hotel accommodations are limited as well.
 We realized during our trip that we could have definitely stayed in La Spezia and taken the trains to explore the towns.
 I mean, we were taking the trains anyway so an extra stop wouldn’t have made much of a difference.
 Just in case you have trouble finding a place to stay within Cinque Terre, there are options in La Spezia.